Myrcene: Why This Terpene Defines So Many Popular Strains

 Myrcene is the most prevalent terpene in the global cannabis supply chain.
 For years, it has served as a primary chemical determinant for the sedative effects consumers often associate with 'indica' varieties.
 Today, cultivators and extractors are prioritizing high myrcene concentrations to meet demand for products intended to support sleep and comfort.

-Physiological Mechanisms and Bioavailability
+Physiological Mechanisms

 The 0.5% Threshold: Industry Standardization